blazejosinski/lm_nav/README.md

 ## Introduction

-This repository contains code used in *LM-Nav: Robotic Navigation with Large Pre-Trained Models of Language, Vision, and Action* by Dhruv Shah, Błażej Osiński, Brian Ichterγ, and Sergey Levine.
+This repository contains code used in *LM-Nav: Robotic Navigation with Large Pre-Trained Models of Language, Vision, and Action* by Dhruv Shah, Błażej Osiński, Brian Ichter, and Sergey Levine.

 In order to dive into the code, we suggest starting from the following: